Kia ProCeed Review 2025: Price, specs & boot space

 "The Kia ProCeed is good value both as a new and used buy, the latter partly because it's a bit under-the-radar"

-That means standard equipment includes 17-inch alloy wheels, a full-width LED taillight, privacy glass, dual-zone climate control, heated front seats and a heated steering wheel, keyless entry and start, a reversing camera and the 10.25-inch touchscreen infotainment system with Android Auto and Apple CarPlay.
+The GT-Line has the manual gearbox and also includes 17-inch alloy wheels, a full-width LED taillight, privacy glass, dual-zone climate control, heated front seats and a heated steering wheel, keyless entry and start, a reversing camera and the 10.25-inch touchscreen infotainment system with Android Auto and Apple CarPlay.

 Ask the heycar experts: common questions